min2ha/ukwa-site/content/target/21591/index.en.md

   "subject": "UK General Election 2015"
 }

-# Friends of the Earth: General Election 2015

 Friends of the Earth is an international network of environmental organizations in 74 countries.
 It was founded in 1969.